Climate of Finland: Wind

 The most common wind direction in Finland is from southwest, but the low pressure areas typical for these latitudes cause great variations in wind speed and direction.

 Storm, defined as at least one Finnish coastal station reporting at least 21 m/s as a 10-minutes average wind speed, is observed on Finnish seas on average 19 days a year.
 Strong winds are most frequent between October and January.
+The worst storm in Finnish history has been called the storm of August 1890, when the average wind speed in Helsinki was claimed to be up to 50 m/s, while in the North Baltic Sea it was estimated to be around 30–35 m/s; it was said to have claimed at least three lives, but the actual casualty toll may be higher.

 Snow

 The first snow cover is observed on average in September in Lapland, and in November in Southern and western areas.
 Permanent snow cover time starts typically around Christmas in the Southwestern corner, but before mid-November in most of Lapland.
 The maximum snow depth is usually found around March.

 Snow and supercooled droplets can accumulate in tree crowns and cause damage to trees.
 The trunks of pine trees can break under the weight of a snow-loaded crown, and deciduous trees can bend permanently.
 The snow load of a tree is typically 100–150 kg per one meter tree trunk, but the heaviest measured snow load of a spruce was over 3000 kilograms.

 Snowmelt contributes to spring floods.
 In north, the peak flow of rivers always happens in spring, in the south 70–80% of floods happen in spring.
 In the south, maximum flow happens in mid-April, in the north, in mid-May.

 It is predicted that as the Barents Sea gets less frozen in the coming winters and it becomes thus "Atlantified" additional evaporation will increase future snowfalls in Finland and much of continental Europe.